HotuRam/Image-scraping-Python-/README.md

  #### time to close above tab...

 ## Now, we have to open image_scraping.py
+### Just run it....(everything is setup by me...do not touch anything in this go...)
 #### Remember we have to change only the searching name (like cats, dogs, panndas, or whatever)
 #### Number of images like (10,20,100) set the count of image...
 <br />